Department of Defense.

 (vii) Federal taxpayer identification number.
 The application of Federal and State income tax programs rely on the use of the SSN.
 As such, systems that have any function that pertains to the collection, payment, or record keeping of this use case may contain the SSN.
-Additionally, individuals who operate business vehicles under their own name may use their SSN as the tax number for that business function.
+Additionally, individuals who operate Start Printed Page 9551business vehicles under their own name may use their SSN as the tax number for that business function.

 (viii) Computer matching.
 Systems, processes, or forms that interact with other Government agencies may require the continued use of the SSN as a primary identifier until such time as the applications to which they are linked move to some other identifier as a primary means for transferring, matching, or checking information.
 These applications shall be rigorously scrutinized to determine the availability of some other means for conducting these transactions.